amaratariq/COVID19_GNN_public/README.md

 - patients with positive RT-PCR test for COVID-19
 - patients admitted to the hospital
 - patients undergoing regular chest x-ray examination (within 3 day intervals)

+Labels must be decided on per-X-ray vased by counting number of days between an X-ray and discharge from hospital/admission into ICU/mortality.

+code/source/graph_formation.csv lists ICD and CPT subgroups found to be frequenct in our dataset.

 The cohort file expects one chest X-ray per row.
 Expected columns for data files are provided in sample csv files.